markomitos/rustlings/README.md

-This are my solutions to the rustlings excercises focused on learning Rust.
+This are my solutions to the rustlings exercises focused on learning Rust.

-The orginial repository from which the excercises were taken can be found here: https://github.com/rust-lang/rustlings
+The orginial repository from which the exercises were taken can be found here: https://github.com/rust-lang/rustlings